-These are the following backends used for decoding, depending on what you are running on your system you should use something different:
+These are the following backends, depending on what you are running on your system you should use something different:

-steam-noruntime package); the various components required for the VA-API hardware encoding/decoding and for VPDAU hardware decoding are pulled in automatically as dependencies by the
+The various components required for the hardware decoding are pulled in automatically as dependencies by the

 During streaming, additional details can be seen by pressing F6.
 This will display stream statistics along with the encoder and decoder used on the server and client.